sleepingkingstudios/incunabulum/campaigns/wellspring/adventures/index.md

 : [Devils Are The Playthings Of Idle Hands](./devils-playthings): The Silverstone Players flee from carrion crawlers beneath the city.
 After, Mo attends a tea date with the loose-lipped Katerine, who spills the details on a sinister group of demon summoners calling themselves the Black Sepulchre.

 12 Dragon
-: [Devils Are The Playthings Of Idle Hands](./devils-playthings): The Silverstone Players (and guest ally Cyrene) return to the fortress ruins and battle a nest of carrion crawlers.
+: [Devils Are The Playthings Of Idle Hands](./devils-playthings): The Silverstone Players (and guest ally Cyrene) return to the fortress ruins, argue with bigoted guards, and battle a nest of carrion crawlers.

+15 Dragon
+: [Devils Are The Playthings Of Idle Hands](./devils-playthings): The Dark Revel is here, and the Silverstone Players prepare to confront the Black Sepulchre and their leader, the sinister Brother Nocturne.

 ---